 Here’s another instalment of edited entries from my old journal, bringing us to the end of 2004.
 At this point I was doing a work experience placement at my local council, having graduated from university earlier in the year.
 And I was continuing to enjoy my music and DVD purchases as usual.

-Unfortunately, my entries for December were accidentally deleted, and it’s the only posts I’ve ever lost.
-I think I might have been combining journal files together at the start of 2005 and missed it off by mistake, but I can’t remember for sure.
+Unfortunately, my entries for December were accidentally deleted, and those are the only posts I’ve ever lost.
 So in its place I just wrote my usual summary of the year, and briefly mentioned the key points for December at the end of it, along with another top 100 list from the month.